DFE-Digital/cpd-information/content/sample.md

 Teachers will get to train alongside peers with similar responsibilities.
 The course content focuses on the key challenges teachers face in their role.

 Teachers and education experts designed this course to fit around busy teaching timetables.
 There's no project work and minimal time out of school required.

+## Who this course is for

+This course is for anyone who is, or wants to be, involved in:

+managing behaviour and wellbeing strategies in their school

+## What you will learn

+This course covers:

+* creating a culture of high expectations
+* enabling conditions for good behaviour
+* dealing with complex behavioural needs
+* developing effective professional development linked to behaviour and culture
+* implementing evidence-based improvement plans

+## How you and your school could benefit